COLORADO E-WASTE LAW

 Worried About Your Data?

 You don’t need to be!
 Our consumers remove the hard drive from desktops, tablets, or laptops.
 We destroy each hard drive one at a time.
 Our workers with disABILITIES use an old fashioned drill bolted on to a table and drill holes from one side to the other.
 Typically, the hard drive has five to six holes drilled into it before it goes through quality assurance processes to ensure the job was done correctly.
 By drilling holes in this manner, you can be 100% sure that your data is destroyed.
-Our consumers enjoy this part of the recycling process and they work hard to ensure that the job is done correctly each and every time.
+This might sound like an antiquated way to destroy the hard drives, but our employees enjoy this part of the recycling process and they work hard to ensure that the job is done correctly each and every time.
+If you would like a certificate of hard drive destruction, just ask and we will send one to you!

 Additionally, every employee at Schaefer & The Recycling/Baling Center is bonded and specific policies and procedures are in place that any electronics brought into the building can not be taken out or turned on under any circumstances.
 Once we have the electronics, they must stay in the building and in accordance with rules and regulations they are disassembled within 30 days.